vendrhub/vendr-documentation/content/core/1.8.0/key-concepts/price-amount-adjustments.md

 description: Adjusting prices in Vendr, the eCommerce solution for Umbraco v8+
 ---

 Quite often in a solution you may want to tweak the figures of an order, be that reducing the price of a product if a customer purchases a given amount of a product, or maybe specific customers incur an additional fee.
 To handle this, Vendr has the concept of Price/Amount Adjustments.
 What adjustments allow you to do is create a record/log of any changes that occur to a price/amount throughout the calculation process.
-Vendr then uses these adjustments in the calculation process to work out it's final pricing, and also provides this list of all the adjustments on the order for easy reference reference, making it clear exactly how the price was calculated.
+Vendr then uses these adjustments in the calculation process to work out it's final pricing, and also provides this list of all the adjustments on the order for easy reference, making it clear exactly how the price was calculated.

 Vendr has two types of adjustments: